 - If Protection Status for an asset is Protected, the corresponding security product has been enabled for the asset. - If Protection Status for an asset is Unprotected, the corresponding security product has not been purchased or enabled for the asset.
 If you want to protect target assets, purchase corresponding security products and enable protection.
-For example, if you want to protect ECSs, purchase HSS and enable HSS for each ECS. - If protection status for an asset is --, the corresponding security product is not supported in the current region.
+For example, if you want to protect ECSs, purchase HSS and enable HSS for each ECS.
+For details about security products, see HSS Operation Guide, WAF Operation Guide, DBSS Operation Guide, CFW Operation Guide, and Anti-DDoS Operation Guide. - If protection status for an asset is --, the corresponding security product is not supported in the current region.